jhsansom/jhsansom.github.io/index.md

 # About Me

-This website is currently a work in progress.
-Please bear with me as I add content.
+This website is a work in progress.
+Please bear with me as I add more content.

 <img src="https://raw.githubusercontent.com/jhsansom/jhsansom.github.io/master/docs/profile.JPG">